 Lastly and in many ways, more importantly, you want your “negative, anti-testosterone” hormones to be on the lower, normal levels.
 This is for your estradiol, DHT and cortisol levels.

-By keeping these levels in the optimal and balanced rages, you’ll age better and help prevent many diseases and cancer – yes, including prostate cancer.
+By keeping these levels in the optimal and balanced ranges, you’ll age better and help prevent many health problems.

 Okay, that’s it for today.
 This is a very important topic and it’s a little longer than I wanted it to be.
 But my only goal is to help you and give you clarity.